stevejalim/django-nginx-memcache/README.rst

 To do
 -----

 #.
-Add support for manually pushing a page to the cache via a function call
+Add support for manually pushing a page to the cache via a function call - this will enable eager cacheing

 Installation
 ------------